dspivak/dependent-types/poly-universes.lagda.md

      ( (λ a → g (f a)) , λ a z → f♯ a (g♯ (f a) z) )
 ```

 Hence we have a category $\mathbf{Poly}$ of polynomial functors and lenses between them.
 Our goal, then, is to show how the type-theoretic structure of a natural model naturally arises from the structure of this category.
 In fact, $\mathbf{Poly}$ is replete with categorical structures of all kinds, of which we now mention but a few:

 ## The Vertical-Cartesian Factorization System on $\mathbf{Poly}$

-We say that a lens `(f , f♯) : (A , B) ⇆ (C , D)` is *vertical* if `f : A → C` is an equivalence, and Cartesian if for every `a : A`, the map `f♯ a : D[f a] → B a` is an equivalence.
+We say that a lens `(f , f♯) : (A , B) ⇆ (C , D)` is *vertical* if `f : A → C` is an equivalence, and Cartesian if for every `a : A`, the map `f♯ a : D[f a] → B a` is an equivalence.\footnote{For a proof that this notion of Cartesian morphism between polynomials is equivalent to the one given previously in Section 2.2, see Chapter 5.5 of \cite{spivak2022poly}}

 ```agda
 module Vert-Cart {ℓ0 ℓ1 κ0 κ1} {p : Poly ℓ0 κ0}